jesseduffield/jesseduffield.github.io/_posts/2024-06-12-Bob-Martin-Interview.md

 You're both thought leaders who have a lot of shared history.
 You're both signatories of the Agile Manifesto.
 And the way I think about it is Martin Fowler is like an anthropologist who's kind of going into all these places and being like, yeah what's everyone doing?
 I'm going to try and surface that information in all of its complexity.
 Whereas you seem to be more like you want a theory of everything.
 And you're thinking about how can i how can I get some really simple principles that explain a bunch of different things.

-**Bob**:Thank you.
+**Bob**: Thank you.

 **Jesse**: And I think about like Martin Fowler is kind of optimizing for precision, whereas you're optimizing for intuition, right?
 Because I'll read one of your blog posts and I'll think, you know, maybe programming is not so hard after all.
 And I mean, reading many of your blog posts, it actually does have that like aha moment.
 Whereas with Martin Fowler, I ah I'll appreciate the complexity, but I'll rarely come away from one of his blog posts thinking like, yeah, I've got this in the bag.
 It all makes sense now.
 I'm wondering, how do you respond to that, to that characterization?

-**Bob**:Well, he's telling you the truth and I'm lying.
+**Bob**: Well, he's telling you the truth and I'm lying.

 **Jesse**: Right.

-**Bob**:That was a very interesting characterization.
+**Bob**: That was a very interesting characterization.
 I hadn't heard that one before. you I think you you nailed Martin, right? he he likes He likes to get down into it, study it, be precise, you knowll look at the way certain teams behave and then he'll get some guys to write about how they how they behave and he'll help them get that published and so on.
 And I think that's very valuable. ah some of Some of the best work Some of the best work that Martin did, I think came in the early 90s, mid to early 90s.

 He wrote a book, which i is my favorite of his books is Analysis Patterns.
 And that's at a time when he was behaving more like me.